jwvictor/cubby/README.md

 to always be at the right computer when having thoughts or questions about a particular domain.

 Alas, Cubby is here to fix all these problems.
 It was designed specifically for the highly technical, CLI-loving programmer type.
-In Cubby, viewing your to-do list takes some 10 keystrokes, whereas viewing a to-do list on Notion would take some 5 clicks and _then_ 10 keystrokes!
+In Cubby, viewing your to-do list takes some 4 keystrokes with the standard set of aliases, whereas viewing a to-do list on Notion would involve clicking around clumsily like a mere technical peasant.

-Add that up and you're losing years of your life to clunky tools designed for people who don't know how to use `vim` (and refuse to learn).
+Add up all that time and you're losing years of your life to clunky tools designed for people who don't know how to use `vim` and refuse to learn.

 All that to say -- try Cubby now.
 There's a super quick and easy install script that sets up your configs, downloads the binary, and makes an account if necessary.
 Five minutes to learn Cubby now may save you